brianjhuang/dsc180a-quarter-one/README.md

 1. Create a MongoDB database called: ```youtube_pseudoscience_dataset``` either using Robo3T GUI or from the terminal.

 2. Create the following MongoDB collections under the ```youtube_pseudoscience_dataset``` database that you just created:
 - ```groundtruth_videos```
 - ```groundtruth_videos_comments```
 - ```groundtruth_videos_transcripts```

+I would recommend you do this in Robo3T GUI.
+You can right click the database you created earlier and create a new collection.
+Import the JSON data for each of the data groups into their correpsonding collections.

 **Note:** Although the original dataset comes with the data for ```groundtruth_videos``` and ```groundtruth_videos_transcripts```, it does not have the original comments.
 To train and run the model in it's entirety, you will need to get a YouTube API Key and download those values yourself.